sthakur1985/aws-web-app-deploy/README.md

 1. Check the troubleshooting section
 2. Review AWS documentation
 3. Open an issue in the repository
-4. Contact the development team
+4. Contact Soumya Thakur (soumyathakur85@gmail.com)

 ---